Frequently Asked Questions

 No, but many do.
 Check the Fruit Loop map or website for u-pick locations and call before going because product availability can change rapidly.

-What are some of the events and where do they take place?
+and where do they take place?

 Are pets allowed?